irojhan/Local-AI-Assistant/README.md

 - Optional: Streamlit frontend (future step)

 ## 📸 Screenshots / Demo (Optional)
-> _You can upload screenshots or GIFs from your CLI interf

 https://github.com/user-attachments/assets/154e0113-e3cb-4741-a493-cc1cacda1a1c

-ace or demo screenshots here._

 ## 🔄 Future Work
 - Integrate **retrieval-augmented generation (RAG)** with data dictionary